Integrable $\lambda$-deformations of the Euclidean black string: Introduction

 In this paper we focus on integrable deformations of the $\lambda$-type which finitely deform two-dimensional $\sigma$-models corresponding to exact conformal field theories (CFTs).
 In its original formulation \cite{Sfetsos:2013wia} the deformation acts on the Wess-Zumino-Witten (WZW) model on a Lie group $G$ and connects it to the non-Abelian T-dual of the Principal Chiral Model (PCM) on $G$.
 In the past years, several generalizations have been constructed and studied.
 Most prominently, $\lambda$-deformations of symmetric spaces \cite{Sfetsos:2013wia,Hollowood:2014rla} interpolate between gauged WZW models with vectorial residual gauge and non-Abelian T-duals of symmetric space $\sigma$-models.
 In \cite{Hollowood:2014qma} the $\lambda$-deformations were generalized to Green-Schwarz (GS) $\sigma$-models and applied to the AdS$_5\times$S$^5$ superstring.
 In both cases, classical integrability was easily shown using, respectively, the $\mathbb{Z}_2$ and $\mathbb{Z}_4$ grading of the spaces.
-Furthermore, both the non-marginal deformed (gauged) WZW models as well as the deformed GS models are known to describe consistent type-II supergravity solutions, respectively by dressing the bosonic background with appropriate RR fields \cite{Sfetsos:2014cea,Demulder:2015lva,Itsios:2019izt} or by extracting them directly from the GS formulation \cite{Appadu:2015nfa,Borsato:2016zcf,Chervonyi:2016ajp,Borsato:2016ose2} (see also \cite{Benitez:2019oaw} for the pure-spinor formulation of $\lambda$-AdS$_5\times$S$^5$).
-In addition, there are constructions, starting with the work of \cite{Georgiou:2017jfi}, describing deformations smoothly interpolating between exact CFTs in the UV and the IR, in full agreement with Zamolodchikov's C-theorem \cite{Zamolo:1986}, as further was illustrated in \cite{Georgiou:2018vbb}.
+Furthermore, both the non-marginal deformed (gauged) WZW models as well as the deformed GS models are known to describe consistent type-II supergravity solutions, respectively by dressing the bosonic background with appropriate RR fields \cite{Sfetsos:2014cea,Demulder:2015lva,Itsios:2019izt} or by extracting them directly from the GS formulation \cite{Appadu:2015nfa,Borsato:2016zcf,Chervonyi:2016ajp,Borsato:2016ose2} (see also \cite{Benitez:2019oaw} for the pure-spinor formulation of $\lambda$-AdS$_5\times$S$^5$).\footnote{In that respect, if the deformations can be embedded in supergravity by turning on RR-fields as well as fermions, they are at least to leading order, marginal.} In addition, there are constructions, starting with the work of \cite{Georgiou:2017jfi}, describing deformations smoothly interpolating between exact CFTs in the UV and the IR, in full agreement with Zamolodchikov's C-theorem \cite{Zamolo:1986}, as further was illustrated in \cite{Georgiou:2018vbb}.